Our Green Policies

-- We monitor our progress through a ‘Green Team’ comprising Caroline, Nikki, Janette, Laura and Nick.
+- We monitor our progress through a ‘Green Team’ led by Caroline with colleagues from all areas of the hotel.
 New initiatives are discussed at regular staff meetings and all staff receive training in using our green products.

 Of course these are only small steps in our journey to being more sustainable.
 We're proud of how far we've come - we're delighted to have received the Green Tourism Business Scheme Gold Award and Trip Advisor GreenLeaders Silver award below.